timquinlan/nginxplus_dynamic_rewrites/README.md

 **Port 88:** acts as an upstream for the other servers to proxy_pass to.
 You won't interact with it directly.

+**Port 89:** acts as a server to redirect to.
+Only used if you change the rewrite directives to "return 301 ....".

 **Port 80:** uses an if statement before any content handling to evaluate if there is a rewrite entry in the keyvalue store, if there is it will rewrite the URI to the new value.
 I included this to show that it can be done with out any additional logic beyond what is available in  normal nginx directives.